-C. Treatment of Large Losses
+D. Treatment of Large Losses

 We believe that NCCI's ratemaking methodology with respect to the treatment of large losses is reasonable and appropriate for use in a small state like Rhode Island.
 It is a continuation of NCCI's program utilized in prior Rhode Island filings and is similar to NCCI's program in other states.
 This methodology should help increase long-term stability in the loss cost level in Rhode Island.
 If one or more large losses occur in a policy year, it will not cause the loss cost level to increase as significantly in the years that follow.
-The large loss threshold is \$2,894,382 in this year's filing, which is slightly lower than the threshold of \$3,262,665 in the prior filing.
+The large loss threshold is \$2,817,267 in this year's filing, which is lower than the threshold of \$2,894,382 in the prior filing; the threshold changes as the latest experience period is incorporated.
 The large loss threshold changes over time based on loss trend and development.
-We believe the proposed large loss threshold of \$2,894,382 is reasonable at this time.
+We believe the proposed large loss threshold of \$2,817,267 is reasonable at this time.

-D. Tail Factors
+E. Tail Factors